Drayux/Catalyst/Notes/Audio.md

 To add an executable to the list, there is a Lua table located at the top of `scripts/policy-node.lua` where one can add the name of the executable.
 After doing so, run `systemctl --user restart wireplumber pipewire pipewire-pulse` (_**TODO:**_ Ensure that this is still the case if using a different init system!) to reload the configuration.

-Included in `util/` is a script that may serve useful to determine the executable name that corresponds with a given audio stream.
+Included in `/etc/wireplumber/util/` is a script that may serve useful to determine the executable name that corresponds with a given audio stream.
 By running `wpexec /etc/wireplumber/util/clients.lua` all suitable audio clients will be matched and enumerated to stdout.
 The script continues to run such that any additional clients added after the initialization of the script will also be shown.
 Alternatively, tools such as [Helvum](https://archlinux.org/packages/extra/x86_64/helvum/) or [QPWGraph](https://archlinux.org/packages/extra/x86_64/qpwgraph/) are very useful GUI routing tools.
 In my configuration, QPWGraph is my top choice, and great for use in manual overrides or troubleshooting new policies.

 # Tools / Troubleshooting
 ### Scarlett Control Panel
 Utility that provides a GUI for all the ALSA parameters available to Focusrite Scarlett devices.
 The state will generally be saved with the device.
 [alsa-scarlett-gui](https://archlinux.org/packages/extra/x86_64/alsa-scarlett-gui/)

 ### PulseAudio Volume Control
 Though this is intended for pulse audio, it works perfectly within pipewire for enumerating devices, setting profiles, and declaring the default device.
-It also supports managing stream volume, which functions properly, however it does so by intersecting streams instead of modifying the nodes directly. (_**TODO:**_ this possible with pw-cli)
+It also supports managing stream volume, which functions properly, however it does so by intersecting streams instead of modifying the nodes directly.

-There exists a QT port of the following package [pavucontrol](https://archlinux.org/packages/extra/x86_64/pavucontrol/)
+There exists a QT port of the following package
+[pavucontrol](https://archlinux.org/packages/extra/x86_64/pavucontrol/)

 ### Carla
 A powerful plugin host that supports the vast majority of plugin formats (VST2, VST3, LADSPA, LV2, etc.) This is mentioned here as Carla supports being ran standalone, which creates a node within the pipewire graph to which other nodes can be linked.
 This process could be automated with pipewire config to initialize the host (pipewire.conf -> context.exec), and wireplumber to link accordingly.
 (Run the program with `pw-jack` ; Further inspect section 4.6 of the Arch Wiki pipewire page.)
 [carla](https://archlinux.org/packages/extra/x86_64/carla/)

 ### `pw-cli`